toneengo/aeregui/README.md

 WIP.
-aeregui is a minimal C++ library, which can use textures to render GUI elements for OpenGL games. inspired by: nanogui, imgui
+texgui is a minimal C++ library, which can use textures to render GUI elements for OpenGL games. inspired by: nanogui, imgui

 # Build